Disappearance of Maura Murray: Further developments (2011–present)

 On September 14, 2021, the New Hampshire State Police announced that bone fragments had been found on Loon Mountain in Lincoln, New Hampshire, approximately 25 mi east of the crash site.
 Murray had been to the mountain before and had knowledge of the area, according to her sister.
 The bone fragments were described as "pretty small," and it was expected to take at least two months to determine whether they belonged to Murray.
 In November, it was announced that the remains were not of Murray.

 In January 2022, the FBI issued a national alert in Murray's case and created a Violent Criminal Apprehension Profile, allowing multiple law enforcement agencies to share information regarding her case.
 In July 2022, law enforcement in New Hampshire initiated a search in the towns of Landaff and Easton.
 In February 2024, on the twentieth anniversary of her disappearance, New Hampshire officials released an age-progression photo of Murray.

+In March 2025, Steffen Baldwin (formerly Finkelstein), who had been a classmate of Murray at West Point, was convicted of running a fraudulent Ohio animal rescue charity.
+According to a Campbell, Ohio police officer who investigated Baldwin's fraud, when he was arrested in 2020 an unidentified fingerprint on a CD or CD case that had been in Murray's car was matched to him via police databases.
+Author and journalist James Renner reported that Murray and Baldwin had been in a relationship at West Point, and that Baldwin had been Murray's student advocate before a review panel that investigated Murray for a breach of discipline.
+Renner also reported that Baldwin was told in 2024 that his fingerprints were found in Murray's car.
+Baldwin denied involvement in Murray's disappearance.

+In 2026, the New Hampshire Cold Case Unit released a statement that "our determination to find answers for Maura's family and the public does not diminish," and that it "continues to work daily with our state and federal law enforcement partners to pursue every credible lead."